By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 One important rule for using positive reinforcement is to pick the right reward.
 Say your child really likes playing video games.
 He hates doing his homework.
 So you tell him if he does all his homework this week you will get him a gift on your way home from work Friday.
 One your way home you stop at the toy store and find him a gift, a new book called “Doing Math the Fun Way.”
 Is this likely to make him happy?
 Will he be likely to do his work the next time?
 You picked the wrong reward and it looks more like punishment, more homework, to the child.

 Men are particularly prone to falling into this trap when “positively reinforcing their partners.”
 If you decide to make her happy by buying her a box of candy, that might work.
-But if you bring her one two days in a row, presumably before she has eaten very much of the first box, will that be positively reinforcing?
-The second box will get a lot less result than the first.
+But if you bring her a gift two days in a row, presumably before she has eaten very much of the first box, will that be positively reinforcing?
+The second box will get a lot fewer results than the first.
 Now, what if she is on a diet and just lost some weight, should you bring candy?
 This is more likely to end in an argument than to increase positive interactions.
 Pick the right reward.

 Now there are times when a given reward works better than others.
 A drink of water works better when you are thirsty than when you just finished drinking something.
 Bars put out salted snacks for just that reason.
 So if someone has been without the reward for a long time it is more rewarding.
 After going without their phone for a while a kid is willing to do a lot more to get one than if you just took it away yesterday and they are still mad.
 The principle here is, don’t overuse a reward and use them at the times they will have the most impact.